 As a first step in this new strategy, the following sections outline some of my key values.

 One character trait that all entrepreneurs have is either high IQ or EQ.
-GQ (grit quotient) is a relatively new term, probably because I made it myself.
+GQ (grit quotient) is a relatively new term, and has been getting more notoriety lately.
 GQ is made up of three components: hustle, elasticity, and vulnerability.
 I place them in that order because that is the process of how we learn from our experiences.

 For example: for the past five years I’ve been working to earn a spot in the VC community, applying to jobs all over the country (hustle).
 I’ve been rejected more times than I care to remember.
 Nevertheless, I dust myself off and keep working on this goal, bouncing back from my failures (elasticity).
 I’m not afraid to admit my mistakes, as long as I learn from them (vulnerability).